dustinchadparker/Crawler_Test/README.md

 # Webcrawler/Spider
-Hey Walt!
 This is super simple but it's a great starting point to get results and to play with.
 It uses the [puppeteer](https://github.com/GoogleChrome/puppeteer) library to give us the ability to get a project running and scraping data super quick!
 Check the link for the API docs for other features that I can help you figure out.

 I commented all three javascript files to help you understand, there are a few medium-level javascript concepts in use so hit me up if you have any questions and I can help or give you the resources to understand 'em!